kevinhowbrook/python-template/README.md

 # Python Template

-_A started template for a python project_
+_A starter template for a python project_

 ## What's included?